“A gene is a functional- hereditary unit made up of nucleotides which forms proteins.” Genes are located on chromosomes.”

 The enhancer induces transcription while the silencer represses it.
-Collectively, enhancers and silencers located far away from exon regulate gene expression.
+Collectively, enhancers and silencers located far away from the exon, regulate gene expression.

-The 3’ untranslated regions are non-coding regions of gene helps in aborting the process of transcription and to form the final transcript.
+The 3’ untranslated regions are non-coding regions of gene help in aborting the process of transcription and to form the final transcript.

-Once the RNA polymerase reaches the untranslated region it stops synthesising RNA and detached from the strand.
+Once the RNA polymerase reaches the untranslated region it stops synthesizing RNA and detached from the strand.

-Key information– life was originated from a common ancestor thus the chemical structure of genes are almost similar in prokaryotes and eukaryotes.
-However, the regulator sequence elements, transcription and translocation machinery differ.
+life originated from a common ancestor thus the chemical structure of genes is almost similar in prokaryotes and eukaryotes.
+However, the regulatory sequence elements, transcription and translocation machinery differ.

 The eukaryotic gene structure consists of more regulatory sequences than prokaryotic genes.
 In addition to this, the entire machinery of transcription and translation is different in both.

-The operon concept of prokaryotic genes consists of a gene cluster of similar function.
+The operon concept of prokaryotic genes consists of a gene cluster of similar functions.
 Introns are not a part of an operon.

 Contrary, the eukaryotic genes consist of introns (non-coding DNA) at regular intervals.
 Each and every gene have their own promoter region to facilitate transcription.